-Since our project started in 2020, TRANSGOV has participated in a series of important events related to transparency.
+Since our project started in 2020, TRANSGOV has organized and participated in a series of important events related to transparency.

 2023